-When installing the Multi-client version of NetWorker, please note that sysadm will not automatically create a separate virtual disk for the /usr/opt/networker filesystem.
-You should create a Virtual disk of 40000 blocks for /usr/opt/networker (if one doesn't already exist) before loading Multi-client NetWorker.
+When installing the Multi-client version of NetWorker, sysadm does not automatically create a separate virtual disk for the /usr/opt/networker file system.
+You should create a Virtual disk of 40000 blocks for /usr/opt/networker (if one does not already exist) before loading Multi-client NetWorker.